scotws/LiaraForth/docs/WORDLIST.md

 # Wordlist for Liara Forth

-This table is an alphabetical list of the words provided by Liara Forth, including their status and other information.
+This table is an alphabetical list of the words provided by Liara Forth, including their status and other information - because only things that get measured get optimized.

 Last update: *13.
 February 2017*